n1ght-hunter/apple-music-metadata/README.md

 <h1 align="center">apple-music-metadata</h1>

-## A simple typscipt package for scraping metadat for apple music playlist and songs
+## A simple typscipt package for scraping metadata for apple music playlist and songs

 # Installation